-Serialisation in pharma has already brought changes to the operation of the reverse supply chain.
+Serialization in pharma has already brought changes to the operation of the reverse supply chain.
 "Before a wholesale distributor resells a saleable return, they must verify the product identifier with the manufacturer's records to ensure the package is legitimate to further distribute within the supply chain," explains Rinker.

 Security around pharma packaging is an ongoing area of focus.
-Manufacturers are investing in additional security features, such as holographic images for labelling and security tape for the primary container.
+Manufacturers are investing in additional security features, such as holographic images for labeling and security tape for the primary container.
 But there's more that can be done.
 "For example," adds Bishop, "although RFID technology for packaging has been in existence for some time, it's not been widely adopted."

-Lorry security is another area that requires constant vigilance across the pharma supply chain.
+Truck security is another area that requires constant vigilance across the pharma supply chain.
 Here, the onus is on following best practice, such as GPS tracking and enhanced security around a trailer's backdoor locks.
 Team driving — ensuring that someone is with the trailer at all times —is strongly recommended, as is not stopping when close to drop-off locations.
-Bad actors discover these drop-off locations, and the lorries can become targets if they stop nearby.
+Bad actors discover these drop-off locations, and the trucks can become targets if they stop nearby.